 QGIS crashes with segfault in libc.so

 |Operating System:||Linux||Easy fix?:||No|

 |Crashes QGIS or corrupts data:||Yes||Copied to github as #:||19461|

 When I launch QGIS, I get the splash screen, two python errors (for the plugins SelectTools and statist), then it crashes.
 See the attached gdb log and backtrace.

 I used glibc and qgis 2.4 with debug symbols (qgis built using https://aur.archlinux.org/packages/qgis/ -> https://aur.archlinux.org/packages/qg/qgis/PKGBUILD ).

 No idea if this even is a QGIS bug.
 If not, please tell me who to blame instead. ;)

-#2 Updated by Johannes Kroeger over 5 years ago
+#2 Updated by Johannes Kroeger almost 6 years ago